WHOIGit/django-nginx-postgres-docker/README.md

 1. Using your command line interface, `cd` to the cloned directory containing the docker-compose.yml file.
 2. Run `docker-compose build` to download and build the required Docker images.
-3. Run `docker-compose up -d` to launch the Django application.
+3. Run `docker-compose up -d` to start the Django application (the `-d` flag starts the containers as background daemons to they will continue to run if the terminal session is ended).
 4. The first time the application is run, you need to execute the usual Django management commands to perform database migrations, create a super user, and collect static files:
     1. SSH to the Django container by running `docker exec -it djangoapp bash`.
 Now you're inside the Django container.
     2. Run `cd starterkit`
     3. Run `./manage.py migrate`
-    4. Run `./manage.py createsuper user`
+    4. Run `./manage.py createsuperuser`
     5. Run `./manage.py collectstatic`
     6. Run `exit` to leave the container